nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ## 6. Framework Implementation Details

-This section is meant for developers who need to add additional events, conditions, or other features to the circuit padding framework.
+If you need to add additional events, conditions, or other features to the circuit padding framework, then this section is for you.

 ### 6.1.
 Memory Allocation Conventions